 Git and GitHub

-Optional: Design Software Sketch and Photoshop
+Optional: Design Software—Sketch and Photoshop

 Of course, this is just the tip of the iceberg—there are loads more languages, tools and platforms that web developers use in their day-to-day work.
 However, it’s important to start with the basics and walk before you can run!

 This is perhaps one of the biggest concerns for people considering a career-change into the web development field.
 Especially if your student days are long behind you, the thought of going back and starting over again can be terribly off-putting.

 The course is broken down into six Achievements, so you’ll master all the essential skills in a logical order.
 What’s more, you’ll have a tutor and an expert one-on-one mentor—you’re not simply left to your own devices.
-Most importantly, the course gets you job-ready; you’ll build up your portfolio throughout, and once you’ve graduated, we’ll help you find a job within six months.
+Most importantly, the course gets you job-ready; you’ll build up an impressive web development portfolio throughout.